 The latest stats from Florida’s 2022 Annual Traffic Crash Facts Report detail the following:

-- There were 600 fatal motorcycle accidents in Florida in 2016
+- There were 9,270 motorcycle crashes in Florida in 2022

 Do Motorcycle Helmets Save Lives?

 Yes, motorcycle helmets save lives.
-The Center for Disease Control reports that wearing a helmet while riding reduces the risk of death by 37 percent.
-The CDC estimates that motorcycle helmets saved 1,859 lives in the United States in 2016.
-Motorcycle helmets save lives by reducing the risk of head trauma and death when an accident occurs.
+The Centers for Disease Control and Prevention reports that wearing a helmet while riding reduces the risk of death by 37% for riders and 41% for passengers.
+They also effectively prevent the risk of head injury by 69%.

 Motorcycle Accident Statistics in Tampa/Hillsborough County

-- There were 741 motorcycle crashes in 2016 in Hillsborough County
+- There were 584 motorcycle crashes and 37 fatalities in 2021

 What Is the Single Most Dangerous Situation for Motorcyclists?

 The single most dangerous situation for motorcyclists is a head-on collision.
 More fatal accidents occur because of a head-on crash than any other cause.
 A head-on collision often occurs when a motorcyclist or a driver of a passenger vehicle deviates from their lane of travel onto the opposite lane of travel.

 In rural areas, head-on collisions can also occur with roadway hazards, deer, and other wildlife that are on the roadway.